rsspdc/checklists/checklists/software-packages.md

 - [ ] Package has been appropriately reviewed
 	- [ ]  	🥉Bronze *(easy)*: Someone other than you has checked over your package and given you feedback
-		 - ...
 	- [ ]  	🥈Silver *(intermediate)*: You have published your package in a package repository which performs reviews of submissions such as CRAN, (PyPI's review practices would not be adequate for this purpose).
 	- [ ]  	🥇Gold *(intermediate)*: You have published your package via an organisation like [JOSS](https://joss.theoj.org/), [rOpenSci](https://ropensci.org/), or [pyOpenSci](https://www.pyopensci.org/) where the code itself is subject to review by other research software developers.
 	- [ ]  	🏆Platinum *(hard)*: Silver, gold and some from:
-		- Published a peer reviewed afticle with a scientific review of the theoretical / statistical / mathematical underpinnings of the tool that you implemented in addition to a technical peer review of the code quality.
+		- Published a peer reviewed article with a scientific review of the theoretical / statistical / mathematical underpinnings of the tool that you implemented in addition to a technical peer review of the code quality.
 (These may well be seperate reviews for example by a methods journal and a software repository reflecting their different expertise.)
 		- You have had and independent 'red team' attempt to find errors in your project and incorporated any relavant changes as a result.
 		- Your project is a part of a bug bounty program.